irivers6119/image_text_numbers/README.md

     i += 2  # Skip both components
 ```

 **Interview tip:** Explain this handles "serifs" and imperfect image quality where digits may have small gaps.
+For a comprehensive explanation of serif handling strategies, including aggressive merging, shape-aware validation, and trade-offs between different approaches, see **[HANDLING_SERIFS.md](HANDLING_SERIFS.md)**.

 ---